DevelopersHawai/Social_Network_Front_end/Contributor__Reviewer_ Moderator_Author.md

 - [ ] Verify the intent of authours, contributors, and reviewers
 - [ ] Assist with clarification of issues and test PR requests and display valid output/findings related to the features proposed to the platform.

+If any of these roles sound interesting and you have 15 minutes
+- email me at: hawaiideveloper@gmail.com
+- subject line: Interested in AlcoTerra's social media site